RohithReddyGK/ADMET-X/SECURITY.md

 ---

-*Thank you for helping make ADMET-AI safe and secure!*
+*Thank you for helping make ADMET-X safe and secure!*